Solutions-Nitriques/oembed_field/README.md

 	- You can add extra parameters to the oEmbed request's query string: this is usefull for settings embed sizes
 - All the data will be available as xml in a datasource
 - Use the `oembed` tag for embeding the resource into your frontend

+#### Non-native ####

+"Non-native" solutions like embed.ly are tested after all other "native" solutions.
+This will allow you to enable both natives solution while being able to revert to a global fallback.
+If other non-native solutions are added, please do not enable more than one because this may cause un-wanted behavior.

 ### TODO ###